Deploy a Matrix Server

 7. Click Save.

-Important: get the ports right.
+Get the ports right.
 Synapse (the server) is localhost:8008.
 Element Web (the chat client) is localhost:8080.
 If you swap them, the Matrix API will not respond correctly.
 Double-check before saving.

 If you see a DNS conflict error (“An A, AAAA, or CNAME record with that host already exists”) when saving a route, it means you already have a DNS record for that subdomain.
 Go to the main Cloudflare dashboard > your domain > DNS > Records, delete the conflicting record, then come back and save the published application route.
 The route will create the correct DNS record automatically.